HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Implementers should reference the [PrimaryCancerCondition] and [SecondaryCancerCondition] profiles for further details on the use of these terminologies and associated value sets.

-### Representing Staging Information
+### Reporting Summary Stage Information in Primary Cancer Condition

-Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems or methods](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
-The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).
-One staging value can be included in the PrimaryCancerCondition, in the element `Condition.stage.summary` with the corresponding staging system in `Condition.stage.type`.
+Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems or classification methods](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
+Stage may be defined at different time points, for example, at the time of diagnosis or posttherapy, and it can be based on different types of evidence, e.g., clincal or pathologic.

+When staging information is reported, the staging system must always be known because it establishes the meaning of the stage code(s).

+One staging value can be included in the PrimaryCancerCondition, in the element `Condition.stage.summary` with the corresponding type of stage in `Condition.stage.type`.
 However, a single value is often insufficient and does not allow for capture of provenance information related to staging, separate from the provenance of the cancer condition information.
+A single stage value does not capture prognostic factors.

+### Reporting Detailed Staging Information in Observation(s)

-For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStageGroup] profile.
+For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStage] profile.
 A reference to this resource is provided in `Condition.stage.assessment`.
-The CancerStageGroup profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
-In CancerStageGroup, the following information must be provided:
+The CancerStage profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided. the following information must be provided:

 * `Observation.code`: a code that describes the specific type of stage being reported, for example, a TNM stage group or  International Federation of Gynecology and Obstetrics (FIGO) ovarian tumor stage.
 * `Observation.method`: the staging system used to determine the value (from [CancerStagingMethodVS]), for example, AJCC Version 8 or the International Neuroblastoma Staging System.
 * `Observation.valueCodeableConcept`: the actual stage or category determined for the cancer.
 * `Observation.focus`: a reference to the cancer condition being staged

+In mCODE, a single patient may have more than one staging panel, although this is not common in practice.
+If staging is repeated, the PrimaryCancerCondition reference to staging should be updated to the most recent staging information.

+#### TNM Staging Information

 For TNM staging, the [TNMStageGroup] profile should be used.
 This profile contains the stage group in `Observation.valueCodeableConcept` and provides optional references in `Observation.hasMember` to additional resources representing the T, N, and M categories.
 The `Observation.code` element value in TNMStageGroup is used to distinguish the type of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
 For other types staging (e.g., retreatment (r) or autopsy (a)), a code indicating "other" staging type is used.

-In mCODE, a single patient may have more than one staging panel, although this is not common in practice.
-If staging is repeated, the PrimaryCancerCondition reference to staging should be updated to the most recent staging information.

-#### TNM Staging Information

 TNM staging is used for many types of solid-tumor cancers.
 Clinical applications vary in their representation of T, N, and M staging category values, falling into one of two naming conventions: